Linda Sarhan has been a freelance writer and researcher for 20+ years and has a B.A. in English and creative writing.

 Simply place the knife toward the center of the plate with your fork resting on top of the blade of the knife upside down.
 If you are finished with the meal, set both the knife and the fork centered and angled to the right of their plate, not necessarily overlapping.
 Note the difference in the picture above.
 This will send an unspoken code to the waitstaff or host that you are either resting between bites or you are finished with your meal.

 The American style only varies slightly from the Continental style.
 The finger placement along the fork and knife are the same.
-The only difference is that using the American style you would switch the fork to your right hand after cutting a piece of food.
+The only difference is that the American style will have you switching the fork to your right hand after cutting a piece of food.
 As you switch the fork to your right hand, the bottom of the fork is then facing the table as you insert the fork in your mouth with the prongs facing upright.

 Also, you do not put the fork with food in your mouth while still holding the knife in your hand due to the fact that you are supposed to switch hands.
 When setting your knife down to switch hands, place the knife along the edge of the plate with the blade facing inward.